gbabbitt/MD_comparison_webserver/README.md

 https://plotly.com/javascript/

-Our diveregnce plots are modified candlestick plots from ploty.js library
+Our divergence plots are modified candlestick plots from ploty.js library

 The three 'example' buttons should be workng and open results using plotly and JSmol, but at this stage all the left hand side of the page is not yet built.